Ticketpark/api-docs/docs/cookbook/create-options.md

 }
 ```

 By providing multiple `ticket_options` you can create a combined limitation.
-For example, let's say you sell meal in
+For example, let's say you sell meals in
 a restaurant to enjoy before your theater perfomance.
 There are 100 seats in the restaurant, but you let people choose
 whether they want a vegetarian meal or one with meat.
 In this case, set a ticket option limitation of 100 per show and
-add both ticket options to it.
+add both ticket options (veggie and meal) to it.

 ---